Making Time for Creativity

 Ideas for your Creative Time

-If you’re thinking, OK, cool, but what do I do now?
+If you’re thinking, OK, cool, but it's been a while - what creative activities can I try?
 Here are some ideas to try:

 - Plan out next week using a supply you don’t normally use (a large sticker, a brightly colored highlighter, a new pen, washi tape in a color you don’t normally use)